natalieagus/50002/docs/ProblemSet/k_stack_procedure.md

 JMP (LP)
 ```

-Answer the following questions. **For convenience sake, although all data is in 32-bit format, for this answer, we omit the leading zeroes**.
+Answer the following questions. **For convenience sake, although all data is in 32-bit format we omit writing the leading zeroes**.

 1. The program above contains the instruction `LD(BP,-16,R1)`.
 Explain what the compiler was trying to do when it generated this instruction.
 	<div cursor="pointer" class="collapsible">Show Answer</div><div class="content_answer"><p>